-Compliance risk refers to the financial, legal, reputational or business impact on an organization of any size or structure of not adhering to a set standards, laws or frameworks.
+Compliance risk refers to the financial, legal, reputational, or business impact on an organization of any size or structure of not adhering to a set standards, laws, or frameworks.
 Most organizations think of risk in terms of a negative outcome.
-For example, in the context of information security, one could have a risk of financial fines and penalties by not complying with privacy regulations.
+For example, in the context of information security, you could have a risk of financial fines and penalties by not complying with privacy regulations.

-Compliance Risk Management is the collection of management processes to identify, assess, address, and monitor risks.
+Compliance risk management is the collection of management processes that identify, assess, address, and monitor risks.
 A typical program will consider the impacts of risks to an organization that include:

-- Legal - A failure to comply with laws can lead to fines, penalties, even jain time
+- Legal — A failure to comply with laws can lead to fines, penalties, even jail time

 - Financial — Risks that impact the bottom line, such as investor confidence or share price

 - Reputational — How the organization is perceived in the marketplace

 - Business — Risks that impact operations or people management

 Compliance risk can be broken down into the following high level categories:

 - Regulatory risks are risks associated with non-compliance to laws and regulations.
 Examples include General Data Protection Regulation (GDPR), Health Insurance Portability and Accountability Act (HIPAA), and the Sarbanes Oxley Act (SOX).
 By not adequately addressing regulatory risk, a company can be exposed to fines or even jail time.

 - Industry standards, like ISO, NIST or other best practices, also introduce risks.
 Failure to comply with industry standards can lead to a loss of business and revenue.